 Any corporation is only as successful and effective as its management structure.
 This will determine the flexibility in strategy and speed of decision making.

-If there is no clear structure for how foreign divisions are managed and judged by company HQ, it will be certainly sow seeds for severe future problems.
+If there is no clear structure for how foreign divisions are managed and judged by company HQ, it will be certainly sowing seeds for severe future problems.

 Those other divisions are likely to make mistakes or slack off without the sense of direct supervision and accountability.
 Instead, make sure the chain of command and the benchmarks for success are made succinctly clear.